 - A flat leash (for dogs): A six- or four-foot flat leash will ensure that your new companion remains safely near you.

 - A carrier (for cats): All cats should leave our building in a secure carrier.
-We recommend plastic airline carriers which have plenty of ventilation and are easy to clean (available for $30 at the League or area pet stores).
+We recommend plastic airline carriers which have plenty of ventilation and are easy to clean (available at pet stores).